 Just a few fun ideas to get your creative juiced going.
 Now come on, let’s make some Easy Peach and Mango Salsa!

-Fresh is usually best and since this is peach season, run head to the store or farmer’s market and get some fresh peaches.
+Fresh is usually best and since this is peach season, head over to the store or farmer’s market and get some fresh peaches.
 If you live near orchards, this might be a great opportunity to pick your own, or stop by a farm stand out front.
 Pick peaches that are still firm yet soft to the touch.
 The peach should give just a little when squeezed gently.
 Too firm and they’ll be bitter tasting and too soft, well they’re a mess to work with.
 I kept the skin on for this recipe.
 If you can buy free stone ones, that’s an added bonus. (they are the ones that come off easily from the pit in the middle) I had a mix of different ones.

 The mango is a little harder to come by.
 No fresh mango trees where I live but my nearby grocery stores has them on special.
 Again, pick one that will give a little when lightly squeezed.
 I have to say, sometimes I’ll end up with really stringy, woody tasting ones and it’s so disappointing.
 These ones were really nice.